 An ambulatory phlebectomy involves removing a varicose vein by making small incisions in your skin and pulling it out.
 The procedure was first performed over 2,400 years ago by Hippocrates, the father of clinical medicine.
 An ambulatory phlebectomy is an excellent option for treating large varicose veins that bulge on the surface of your skin.
 It’s rarely used on smaller spider veins.

 While varicose veins are impossible to prevent completely, experts advise exercise, diet and looser clothing choices to reduce their severity.
-If varicose veins have become a problem for you, the Medex Diagnostic and Treatment Center has vein specialists on staff.
+If varicose veins have become a problem for you, the Medex Diagnostic and Treatment Center in Queens, NY has vein specialists on staff.
 They treat your varicose veins with this minimally invasive procedure, making surgery unnecessary.

 What Causes Varicose Veins?